neoclide/coc-tabnine/Readme.md

 ## Magic Strings

-Configure TabNine itself by inputting a _magic string_ like `TabNine::config` or `TabNine::restart` in any buffer and trigger autocomplete.
-A full list of available _magic strings_ is available here: https://tabnine.com/faq/#magic_strings.
+Configure TabNine itself by inputting a `special_commands` string\_ like `TabNine::config` or `TabNine::restart` in any buffer and trigger autocomplete.
+A full list of available `special_commands` is available here: https://www.tabnine.com/faq#special_commands

 ### API Key

 This library does not configure Tabnine's Pro API key, if you've purchased a subscription license.
 To configure, you'll need to use the `TabNine::config` magic string to update your preferences.

 > _Note: An API key is not required to use [`coc-tabnine`](#coc-tabine)._